schoeggu/qrcode-generator/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-See LICENCE.txt
+See LICENCE.txt and GPL.txt

 NOTE: The term 'QR code' is a registered trademark of Denso Wave Incorporated.